 - Programmability to shape network behavior according to users’ needs.

 Network functions virtualization (NFV) brought the concept of compute virtualization to networking.
 The two have become closely intertwined, as SDN drives on-demand deployment of virtual network services when and where they are needed.

 The drive for network programmability naturally led to an embrace of open source networking initiatives at every layer of the networking stack.
-OpenDaylight is the by far the largest and most mature project in this new stack, and a core component of the new open networking ecosystem.
+OpenDaylight is the by far the largest and most mature project in this new stack, and a core component of the open source networking ecosystem.